 Your arteries and veins carry blood around the body, delivering oxygen and nutrients to tissues and removing waste.
 Testosterone replacement therapy helps increase the oxygen and nutrient supply.
 With more oxygen in your blood, your body is more able to remove metabolic waste, which can reverse help reverse chronic inflammation.
 TRT also reduces fat, aids glucose metabolism, increases lean body mass, and improves the overall quality of life.

 But is TRT safe?
 The latest data proves no increased risk of prostate cancer, heart disease, or blood clots.
 Hormone replacement therapy needs to be the new normal.
-A preventative, restorative tonic all men should consider in later life.
+A preventative, restorative medication all men should consider in later life.
 Replacing hormones is affordable, easy to administer, and easy to monitor.